 How do Funnels fit with Key Metrics?

-Key Metrics are visitor actions that are helping your organization reach their overall strategic objectives.
+Key Metrics are visitor actions that are helping your organization reach its overall strategic objectives.

 Funnels can be used to optimize the conversion rate by analyzing the user’s behavior along a specific path.

 When you define a funnel, you can use the final step of a funnel as the success criteria in a key metric - e.g. a thank-you page.

 For more on Key Metrics, have a look at the article 'Getting started with Key Metrics and KPIs'.